Dianne Reeves (album)

-Dianne Reeves is a studio album by American jazz singer Dianne Reeves issued in 1987 on Blue Note Records.
+Dianne Reeves is the second album by American jazz singer Dianne Reeves, issued in the United States on August 25, 1987, through Blue Note Records.
 The album peaked at number one on the Billboard Contemporary Jazz Albums chart and number 28 on the Billboard Soul Albums chart in early 1988.

 The album was produced by George Duke and recorded at Mama Jo's and Le Gonks West in Hollywood, California.